pyhoon/B4XTableSample-B4X/README.md

 # B4XTableSample-B4X
-A sample project to demonstrate loading data into B4XTable
+A sample project to demonstrate loading SQLite data into B4XTable

 ## Features:
 - Use OkHttpUtils to download json file from a URL